 Otto Group Statement on Royal Knitting Thailand

-The Otto Group fully met its payment obligations.
-During our collaboration, we also consistently advocated for fair and safe working conditions for the workers.
+The Otto Group has always fully complied with its contractual and legal payment obligations.
+Throughout our collaboration, we have also consistently advocated for fair and safe working conditions for employees.

-Therefore, we reject the allegations made by the CCC against us for several years as incorrect and unjustified.
-For this reason, we took legal action against the false claims in the summer of 2024.
-The CCC subsequently signed a legally binding cease-and-desist declaration.
+We therefore reject the allegations made against us by the CCC over the past few years as false and unjustified.
+For this reason, we took legal action against these false claims in the summer of 2024.
+The CCC subsequently signed a cease-and-desist declaration with a penalty clause.

-Despite these clarifications, the CCC continues to insist on its demands and holds the Otto Group responsible, even though the business relationship has ended in 2017.
+Regardless of these facts, the CCC continues to insist on its demands and holds the Otto Group responsible for payment claims from 2020, even though the business relationship ended in 2017.
+However, this view is completely unfounded.
+We cannot assume the legal obligations of former business partners.

 Despite differing views, we remain firmly committed to collaborating with all parties involved to contribute to clarifying the situation.